-Make sure that the two LATCH anchors are properly engaged and that the child-restraint system rests firmly against the seat backrest, otherwise the protective function of the seat may be compromised. ◀
+Make sure that both lower LATCH anchors are properly engaged and that the child restraint system rests firmly against the seat backrest; otherwise, the protective function of the seat may be compromised. ◀

-Child-restraint system with tether strap
+Child restraint system with tether strap

-Use the tether strap anchors to secure child-restraint systems only, otherwise the anchors could be damaged. ◀
+Use the tether strap anchors to secure child restraint systems only; otherwise, the anchors could be damaged. ◀

-There are two additional anchors for childrestraint systems with tether straps, arrows.
+There are two additional anchors for child restraint systems with tether straps, arrows.